alixedi/land/apps/us-citizenship-untangled.md

       stars: Top  ★★★★★
   title: Read what our users are saying
 faqs:
-  - title: Why should I buy the Life in the UK Untangled app instead of the official Handbook?
+  - title: What is the format of US Civics Test?
     text: >-
-      While keeping the content accurate, we provide a much better way to practice for the Life in the UK Test.
-While practice, you are required to answer multiple-choice questions.
-If you are not sure of the answers, you can always tap the help button and you will see the correct answer along with their explanations.

-      In addition to practice, the Life in the UK Untangled app has exclusive features that are designed to help you over the line.
-For example - instant search, smart revision and a universal progress tracker.
-  - text: Don’t worry.
-Our experts have made sure that they cover the entire book without leaving any fact behind.
-If your practice is 100%, there won’t be a single question that you can’t answer.
-    title: Am I not taking a risk by not studying from the book?
-  - text: Unlike other apps, we do not recommend a personal plan.
-Instead, we have a universal progress tracker i.e. the rings.
+      US Civics test is not a multiple-choice test.
+During the naturalization interview, a USCIS officer will ask you up to 10 questions from the list of 100 questions in English.
+You must answer correctly 6 of the 10 questions to pass the civics test.

+      The 100 civics (history and government) questions and answers for the naturalization test are listed in our Practice section.

+      On the naturalization test, some answers may change because of elections or appointments.
+As you study for the test, make sure that you know the most current answers to these questions.
+  - text: We think that you can easily prepare for your test between 3-5 days, if you are preparing exclusively.
+If not, we have a universal progress tracker in the form of rings.
+You can see the rings progressing as you move on with your practice.
 You should book your test when the rings close.
 Revise while you are waiting for the test by giving mock tests.
-    title: How long does it take to prep for the Life in the UK Test test?
+    title: How long does it take to prep for the civics test?
   - text: >-
-      Why Not!
+      Absolutely!
 You can give unlimited mock tests.
-These tests are designed on exactly the same pattern as the actual Life in the UK Test.
-Each test is 45 minutes long with 24 questions.
-You must score 75% (means 18 or more correct answers) to pass the test.
+The mock tests in US Citizenship Untangled app are timed, so you get a taste of the actual test.

       After attempting each mock test, you can also review your scores which will show you exactly which areas you need to work on.
-    title: Can I prepare for my Life in the UK test by just giving Mock Tests?
+    title: Can I prepare for my civics test by just giving Mock Tests?
   - text: Yes.
-We regularly update our app in accordance with the Official Life in the UK Handbook.
+All 100 questions in US Citizenship Untangled app are in accordance with the questions provided by USCIS (US Citizens and Immigration Services).
 All the content in the Life in the UK Untangled app is carefully developed by professional experts.
-    title: Does the app have all the updated content?
+    title: Does the US Citizenship Untangled have all the updated content?
   - text: >-
       Yes!
-The Life in the UK Untangled app works on the iPad as well as Android Tablets.
+The Life in the US Citizenship Untangled app works on the iPad as well as Android Tablets.

       In addition, we have made certain adjustments so that our users have a pleasant experience with a larger screen.
-    title: Does the Life in the UK Untangled app work on the iPad or Android Tablets?
+    title: Does the US Citizenship Untangled app work on the iPad or Android Tablets?
   - text: Yes!
-We have designed the Life in the UK Untangled app to be easy to use.
+We have designed the US Citizenship Untangled app to be easy to use.
-      Every feature, every detail is meticulously designed to help you pass the Life in the UK test.
+      Every feature, every detail is meticulously designed to help you pass the US civics test.
-    title: Is the Life in the UK Untangled app easy to use?
+    title: Is the Life in the US Citizenship Untangled app easy to use?
   - text: >-
       No doubt!
 You can use the Review section in the app to get all the questions in place that you get frequently or recently wrong during